Home

 Welcome to Low Fell Library!
 Our library is run and managed entirely by volunteers.
 We are a community library and offer a range of services from wide selection of books, public computers and photocopying to a range of community events we host on site.
 Our friendly staff look forward to seeing you soon...

-We are currently looking for new volunteers to help with the running of the library.
-In particular we need people to staff our Friday afternoon shift between 1pm and 5pm but there are many other opportunities.
+We are currently looking for new volunteers to help with our Rhymetime sessions on Monday which run between 9.30-10.15am.
 For details please get in touch by email, phone or just drop in and have a word with some of our staff.

 Latest New Books